 Understanding your Health Insurance Options

-Passage of the Affordable Care Act (ACA) put in place comprehensive health insurance reforms that will roll out over a series of years.
+Passage of the Affordable Care Act (ACA) put in place comprehensive health insurance reforms.
 Some of these reforms are focused on health insurance companies and mandates for coverage, many of which have already been implemented.
 Another component of the ACA requires that Americans purchase health insurance coverage.

 Open Enrollment Period Begins November 1

 For coverage to start on January 1, subscribers have to apply by December 15.
-Insurance coverage is mandatory for most citizens and those who do not qualify for an exemption from this law may be required to pay a fee when they submit their tax return.
+Minimum essential health insurance coverage is mandatory in New Jersey for most citizens, unless they qualify for an exemption.
+Those who do not qualify for an exemption from this law may be required to pay a fee when they submit their tax return.
 Details about this fee and special exemptions from it can be found here.

 Possible Cost Savings for You